microsoft/autogen/python/packages/autogen-core/samples/adas/README.md

 - `base_agent_model_config`: JSON string of the `AzureOpenAIChatCompletionClient` settings for the Base Agent.
 - `n_generation`: number of generations of new agents that the meta-agent tries to discover
 - `expr_name`: name of the output file containing both the original/seed and newly generated agent systems, as well as their fitness scores.
+- `save_dir`: the name of the directory to which the output file as indicated by `expr_name` will be saved.
 - `max_workers`: the number of threads to spin up in a `ThreadPoolExecutor`, to parallelize the execution of the particular Agent System that is currently being evaluated.

 ## QuickStart